rapyuta-robotics/alica/alica-supplementary/alica_ros_turtlesim/README.md

   - L46~110: Iterate over all agents and add constraints for each
   - L47~73: Preparing/getting variables and add range constraints
   - L77: add constraints for `Leader` agent.
 Leader agent moves to center of circle within tolearence
   - L81~L108: Iterate other agent to add constraints to keep distance among `Follower` agents.
+(Please note that copy-paste won't work, because you generated an entrypoint ID that is different from the one given in the repository.)

 ### 7.3  Behaviours
-The auto-generated <behaviour_name>.cpp files under Expr/src/Behaviours  have a "run" function which keeps running at a specific frequency which is set in Alica.conf.
+The auto-generated <behaviour_name>.cpp files under Expr/src/Behaviours  have a "run" function which keeps running at the frequency specified when you created the behaviours in the plan designer.
-#### Expr/src/Behaviours/Go2RandomPosition.cpp
+#### Expr/src/behaviours/Go2RandomPosition.cpp

 In this file, you need to implement the teleportation of the  turtles:
 ![go2randomposition](doc/go2randomposition.png)